There’s a boatload of dough to be made through the timeless art of spinnin’ a proverbial yarn.

 Best of all, each of these arcs can be applied beautifully to any marketing strategy without fail.

 If you’re still sitting there thinking that you don’t have a story to tell, fear not.

 You don’t have to hit rock bottom to tell a powerful story, nor do you have to pretend that you know some “billion-dollar” secret for the sake of grabbing your prospects’ attention.

 For example, take my own “Man in Hole” example from earlier.

-Almost every entrepreneur I’ve ever met has as “origin story” revolving around starting off at a soul-crushing 9-to-5 and ending up where they are today.
+Almost every entrepreneur I’ve ever met has as “origin story” revolving around how they bridged the gap between a place they no longer wanted to be, to actually getting where they are today.

 These sorts of “rags to riches” stories can be found just about everywhere in many different shapes and forms.

 - Oprah Winfrey was born into poverty prior to becoming a billionaire.
 Extreme example, sure, but compelling nonetheless.

 - Steve Jobs dropped out of college to found Apple; however, he essentially lost control of his own company prior to the eventual “i-Renaissance” that reestablished his legacy.